galaxy-iuc/standards/docs/best_practices/integration_checklist.rst

 - Create an issue on IUC GitHub tracking your progress and ensuring that no one else is working on the same tool.
 - Fork IUC GitHub on your GitHub account
 - Clone of the corresponding repository ``git clone https://github.com/<YOUR_NAME>/tools-iuc tools-iuc``
-- Within that folder, create a corresponding branch.
+- Within that folder, create a corresponding branch with ``git checkout -b
+  $branch_name``.
 You might name it after the tool.
-- After you have tested your tool and are completely happy with it (per previous sections of this document), add your tool and all associated data, then Commit the changes with ``git commit``.
+- After you have tested your tool and are completely happy with it (per previous sections of this document), add your tool and all associated data, then Commit the changes with ``git commit -m "I changed X, Y, and Z"``.
 Finally push your changes to github with ``git push``.
 - Go to the `IUC's Repository <https://github.com/galaxyproject/tools-iuc>`__ and click on 'Compare & Pull Request'
 - Add a comment describing what the tool and any extra information that might